Stars1233/Matrix-3D/README.md

 All camera matrices used in our project are world to camera matrices in opencv format.
 Please refer to the sample file `./data/test_cameras/test_cam_front.json`, and use `code/generate_example_camera.py` to generate your own camera trajectory.

 ## 🖱️ Gradio Demo
-We also provide a Gradio demo to visualize results online.
+We also provide a Gradio demo for better visualization.
 To launch the demo, run the following command in your terminal:
 ```
 python code/matrix.py --max_gpus=1
 ```

 Notes on GPU Configuration:
-- Single GPU (--max_gpus=1): Currently only supports the text-to-video-to-3D generation workflow.
+- Single GPU (--max_gpus=1): Currently only supports text-video-3D generation workflow.
 Ensure your GPU has at least 62 GB of memory to run this mode smoothly.
-- Multiple GPUs (--max_gpus=N, N≥2): Supports both Supports both text-to-video-to-3D and image-to-video-to-3D generation workflows.
+- Multiple GPUs (--max_gpus=N, N≥2): Supports both Supports both text-video-3D and image-video-3D generation workflows.
 Allocate GPUs based on your hardware resources to optimize performance.

 ## 📚 Citation